arp122/Sterling-Builders/README.md

 # Sterling Builders
-Website for sterling builders (www.sterlingbuilder.co.in) developed using HTML, CSS and Bootstrap Framework.
+Website for sterling builders (www.sterlingbuilder.co.in) developed using HTML, CSS, JavaScript and Bootstrap Framework.